 Business interpreting, also known as liaison interpreting, is very similar to consecutive interpreting.
-The main difference is that, unlike consecutive interpreting, in business interpreting the speaker uses short sentences.
-This means that he or she must take frequent pauses in order to allow liaison interpreters to provide their interpretation.
+The main difference is that in business interpreting, the speaker uses short sentences, taking frequent pauses to allow the interpreters to translate.

-This type of interpretation does not imply any need for specialized interpretation equipment.
-Usually the interpreter sits next to the speaker and, since speaking turns are quite short, he or she manages to efficiently convey the core message with no need of taking notes.
+This kind of interpretation does not need any interpreting equipment.
+Typically, the interpreter sits next to the speaker to deliver the message without taking notes.

 Liaison interpreting is mostly used for small groups of people: for example, a business meeting between two executives, or a one-on-one interview.
 If the group is larger, simultaneous interpretation services are the best solution.